JPMorgan to name Linda Bammann, Michael Neal to the board

-(Reuters) - JPMorgan Chase & Co (JPM.N) said it expects Linda Bammann, former director of Federal Home Loan Mortgage Corp FMCC.OB, and Michael Neal, former GE Capital CEO, to join its board of directors.
+Sept 9 (Reuters) - JPMorgan Chase & Co said it expects Linda Bammann, former director of Federal Home Loan Mortgage Corp, and Michael Neal, former GE Capital CEO, to join its board of directors.

 The largest U.S. bank, which has been under heightened regulatory scrutiny, also said it would create a new lead independent director position.
 Lee Raymond, formerly presiding director, will be appointed to the position.